About

 • Available tree planting space

 The County will assess each property to determine eligibility.
 A planting plan, including planting boundaries and a tree species list, will be created in collaboration with the property owner.
-An emphasis will be given to planting full size canopy trees.
+An emphasis will be given to planting full-size canopy trees.

-Trees Available
+Trees List

 Tree species will be selected, with your input, based on your goals for your planting as well as what will thrive in the conditions of your property.
 All species chosen must be native to Maryland.
+We strive to obtain trees which are over 5 feet in height and at least 1” caliper, but substitutions may need to be made based on availability.
 Below are examples of native trees that we plant.
-We strive to obtain trees which are over 5 feet in height and at least 1” caliper, but substitutions may need to be made based on availability.

 • Red Maple, Acer rubrum